leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/File-System-support.md

 CheerpX supports various types of devices that can be used in the OverlayDevice configuration:

 1. **HttpBytesDevice**: The default choice for loading filesystem images via HTTP.
 Suitable for most web-hosted files.
-2. **GitHubDevice**: Ideal for projects integrated with GitHub Actions, allowing direct file loading from GitHub repositories.
+2. **GitHubDevice**: Ideal for projects forked from the [WebVM](https://github.com/leaningtech/webvm/) repository.
+The Integrated GitHub Action will take care of preparing disk chunks for efficient access.
-3. **IDBDevice**: Provides persistent local storage using the browser's IndexedDB, perfect for applications requiring data retention across sessions.
+3. **OverlayDevice**: `OverlayDevice` supports chaining, making it possible to efficiently "fork" disk images while only storing the changes from previous versions.

 ## Best Practices